can tailor content to yourself and give you the best possible experience.

 Help for enterprises Further to the $30 billion Anti-epidemic Fund, Financial Secretary Paul Chan said the Government will introduce a concessionary low-interest loan to boost local enterprises in need of support.

-The latest guidance from the Malaysia government incuding health and travel advice and access to a number of resources in available by clicking here.
+The latest guidance from the Malaysia government including health and travel advice and access to a number of resources in available by clicking here.

 AIA exams scheduled to take place in May 2020 have been cancelled across all centres.
 The next exam session will take place in November 2020; any candidate registered for May’s session will automatically be transferred.
 If you have been affected by the temporary closure of Study Centres, please consider using the AIA distance learning programme, AIA Achieve.